Cookies and Cream Cupcakes with Milk Chocolate Frosting.

 - To make the cupcakes: In a large bowl, mix the flour, baking powder, baking soda, and salt together until combined.
 Set aside.
 In a medium microwave-safe bowl, melt the butter.
 Whisk in the granulated sugar.
 Mixture will be thick.
 Vigorously whisk in the egg whites, yogurt, milk, and vanilla until combined and uniform in texture.
 Slowly whisk the wet ingredients into the dry ingredients until no lumps remain.
 Gently fold in the Oreos.

 - Divide batter among 12 cupcake liners (or 24 mini) and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Bake for 8-9 minutes if making mini cupcakes.
 Allow to cool.

-- To make the frosting: On medium speed, cream butter for 3-4 minutes in a stand mixer with the paddle attachment.
+- To make the frosting: Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 2 minutes.
 This creates a creamy base for the frosting.
-Turn speed to LOW and slowly pour in the dry ingredients.
-Be careful so that the dry ingredients do not blow everywhere.
-Mix until sugar/cocoa are absorbed by the butter.
-Turn up mixer to medium speed and add the vanilla and salt.
-Slowly add the cream and beat for about 2 minutes or until the frosting reaches a desired thickness.
-Add the last 1/2 cup of powdered sugar if needed to increase frosting thickness (I did not need it).
+Turn speed to LOW and slowly add 3 cups of confectioners' sugar, the cocoa powder, and salt.
+Beat until sugar/cocoa are absorbed into the butter, about 2 minutes.
+Turn mixer to medium speed and add the vanilla and cream.
+Once added, turn the mixer to high speed and beat for 1 minute.
+Add the last 1/2 cup of confectioners' sugar if you'd like to increase the frosting's thickness.
 Pipe or spread the frosting onto the cooled cupcakes.
 Top with Oreo crumbles.